The Children and Grandchildren of Samuel McCorkle

 No wife was mentioned.
 John & James Buchanan were named executors.

 The will was proved 20 April 1840.

-The following information and analysis is focused on the above named children and grandchildren of Samuel McCorkle Jr. In addition to the children named in the will of Samuel Jr., I have concluded that he was the father of two other sons that died before he made his will.
+With the exception of Andrew Jackson McCorkle, the following information and analysis is focused on the above named children and grandchildren of Samuel McCorkle Jr. Andrew Jackson McCorkle seems to be a son of Andrew McCorkle of Orange County, Indiana and thus another grandson of Samuel McCorkle.
+The analysis associated with this proposition is lengthy and can be found here.
+In addition to the children named in the will of Samuel Jr., I have concluded that he was the father of two other sons that died before he made his will.
 The names in parentheses below are my guesses at the individuals listed in the pre-1850 censuses.

 Samuel Jr. in 1810